Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 <!-- .slide: data-background="#087CB8" -->
 ## [**10m**] BREAK

+Take a ten minute break.

 ## JSON

 JSON is a common format for storing structured data for use with JavaScript.
 JSON stands for JavaScript Object Notation.

 JSON is not code.
 JSON is a plain text format.
 The JSON format looks like standard JavaScript Objects and can easily be converted to and from JavaScript Objects.
 This often happens automatically.
+JSON itself is not JavaScript.

 Here are a few rules for JSON.
 JSON supports the following data types:

 - Number
 - String - Must be quoted with double quotes
-- Boolean - either of the vlaues `true` or `false`
+- Boolean - Either of the vlaues `true` or `false`
-- Array
+- Array - A list of values
-- Object - property names must appear in the double quotes
+- Object - Property names must appear in the double quotes
-- null
+- null - Represents a lack of a value

-What doe's JSON not support?
-While JSON is JS objects and is easily converted to JS object there are a few things that JSON connot represent:

-- functions
+What are the differences between JSON and JavaScript Objects?

+- functions - JavaScript objects can have functions as properties not so with JSON
-- comments
+- comments - JSON text does not allow comments
-- All properties must be quoted with double quotes
+- All properties must be quoted with double quotes - JavaScript object properties as strings or as unquoted identifiers/symbols
-- Strings must quoted with double quotes
+- Strings must quoted with double quotes - JavaScript allows either single or double quote

 JSON files should always have the .json file extension.